 - The Sky Room 332 on Level 3 (inside the Newman Tower of Collections and Exploration)

 Most Danforth Campus libraries have study seating available.
 See individual library location pages for respective hours and continue reading for study room details.

 East Asian Library

-The Group Study Room (Room 211) is located next to the reading room and nearby the emergency exit door.
-It is for groups of three or more people, and it has a large table, a whiteboard, 10 chairs, electrical outlets, and wireless internet access.
+The East Asian Library’s Group Study Room 211 is located next to the reading room and nearby the emergency exit door.
+It is for groups of three or more people, and it has a large table, a whiteboard, ten chairs, electrical outlets, and wireless internet access.

 Group Study Room policies:

 - The primary purpose of the room is to provide a place for students to engage in collaborative and cooperative study in small groups.

 - The Group Study Room is not available for regularly scheduled classes.

 - Individuals may reserve the room for a video conference.